prudenceletaru-wq/RL_Project_New/.ipynb_checkpoints/README-checkpoint.md

 # RL Hospital Patient Triage

 ## Project Description
-This project implements a **Reinforcement Learning (RL) agent** to optimize patient triage in a hospital environment.
+This project implements a Reinforcement Learning (RL) agent to optimize patient scheduling in a hospital environment.
-The agent learns to assign doctors to patients of different priority levels (Red, Yellow, Green) to **maximize overall efficiency and minimize waiting times**.
+The agent learns to assign doctors to patients of different priority levels (Red and Yellow) to maximize overall efficiency and minimize waiting times.
-The project includes training, inference, and deployment via a **FastAPI endpoint**.
+The project includes training, inference, and deployment via a FastAPI endpoint.

 ---